serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

 ```

 Your plugin is automatically invoked after the Serverless core deploy plugin left its deploy:deploy lifecycle.
-With this implementation you implicitly have created a dead end in the lifecycle dependencies, but why?
+With this implementation you've implicitly created a dead end in the lifecycle dependencies, but why?

-*Let me explain it:* Everything works as expected, as soon as `serverless deploy` is executed, its deploy:deploy
+*Let me explain it:* Everything works as expected as soon as `serverless deploy` is executed and its deploy:deploy
-lifecycle event is run, and because you hooked after that, your plugin is executed right after the deploy has
+lifecycle event is run.
+And because you hooked after that, your plugin is executed right after the deploy has
 been finished.
-So far so good.
+So far, so good.

 But what if you want to expose hooks by yourself in that case?
-If you want a plugin to be able to hook just before
+What if you want a plugin to be able to hook just before
-or just after your storeData() step, so that it can either add additiona transformations or grab an work on the data
+or just after your storeData() step, so that it can either add additional transformations or grab any work on the data
-after you have stored it?
+after you've stored it?

-You did just not offer any lifecycle events that can be hooked.
+You just didn't offer any lifecycle events that can be hooked.
 That's why this is a *dead end*.

-To offer the best functionality for other plugin writers the plugin should extend the Serverless core lifecycle
+To offer the best functionality for other plugin writers, the plugin should extend the Serverless core lifecycle
 and offer lifecycle events that can be hooked by others.
 That's what most people expect and what makes the plugin
 system valuable and usable.

-From a lifecycle event point of view we would expect that the following lifecycle events are available after
+From a lifecycle event point of view, we'd expect that the following lifecycle events are available after
-adding your plugin to any serverless service project:
+adding your plugin to any Serverless service project:

 ```
 -> deploy:deploy